Dermoid Cyst in Children

 A dermoid cyst looks like a small lump under the skin.
 The skin over the lump can easily be moved.
 The lump may be skin-colored, or may have a slight blue color.

-The symptoms of a dermoid cyst can seem like other health conditions.
-Have your child see his or her healthcare provider for a diagnosis.
+These symptoms may be caused by other health conditions.
+Have your child see their healthcare provider for a diagnosis.

 How is a dermoid cyst diagnosed in a child?

 Your child’s healthcare provider will often diagnose a dermoid cyst based on what it looks like and where it is.
-He or she will look at the cyst and the nearby area.
+They will look at the cyst and the nearby area.
 Your child may need imaging tests to find out if the cyst is connected to other tissue in the head and neck.
 Tests may include:

 - X-ray.
 This test gives images of the head, neck, face, or other area where the cyst is located.